-FW 145.
-Varsity Track and Field II.
+FW 245.
+Varsity Track and Field IV.
 2 hours credit.
-Prerequisite: FW 144 with a C or better and selection by the head track and field coach.
-This course will enable the student to be introduced to advanced beginning men's and women's collegiate track and field providing credit for varsity participation.
-The student will develop leadership skills conducive to positive team environment that value differences in people and satisfactory individual relationships.
+Prerequisite: FW 244 with a C or better and selection by the head track and field coach.
+This course will enable the student to develop the skills for advanced men's and women's collegiate track and field providing credit for varsity participation.
+The student will develop leadership skills conducive to positive team environments that value differences in people and satisfactory individual relationships.